 Singapore based artist Robert Zhao Renhui is the Institute of Critical Zoologists

 , an organization that—for any Doctor Who fans out there—would be the environmental analogue to the Torchwood Institute.
 The fictional Torchwood was founded to protect the Earth from supernatural and extraterrestrial threats; with that mandate in hand its employees must remain open and unperturbed by a myriad of strange and uncanny possibilities within the universe.
 Shrouded in secrecy, however, it attempts to perpetuate the myth of everyday banality, to keep their fellow human citizens free from fear.
 Although similarly invested in strange zoological proclivities of our non-human fellows, the ICZ is not a secret society.
 It delves into the multifarious world around us to expose the strange assumptions humanity takes for granted about its surrounding landscape.
 Working primarily as a photographer, Renhui blends fact and fiction to emphasize the idiosyncratic relations between animals, their habitats, and the humans that categorize them.
 While the result is ecologically minded, the dominant effect is uncanny.
-The ICZ affectively unearths little understood behavioral habits of animals and re-presents them within gallery settings as representational photography, encyclopedic texts, and multimedia installations.
+The ICZ effectively unearths little understood behavioral habits of animals and re-presents them within gallery settings as representational photography, encyclopedic texts, and multimedia installations.
 Currently ICZ currently has an exhibit, The Last Thing You See

 , up at 2902 Gallery

 in Singapore until January 5th that examines the act of sight.
 By demonstrating the shift in perception that would result from a sensitivity to ultraviolet light, ICZ reveals a world familiar to insects while being totally divorced from human experience.
-ICZ is going to appear in an upcoming series of shows I’m curating at Gallery 400
+ICZ is going to appear in Ghost Nature,

-and La Box
+(Chicago, US) and La Box

 “A spider web which is a flower,” Institute of Critical Zoologists, 2013, 150cm x 100cm, Diasec

-Under ultraviolet light, certain parts of a spider web glow, forming a a pattern that looks like a flower—this is visible to bees, which attracts them.
+From the series, How to eat bees?
+Under ultraviolet light, certain parts of a spider web glow, forming a pattern that looks like a flower—this is visible to bees, which attracts them.